Antonio7098/JobTracker/docs/marking-instructions.md

 - Pay close attention to the `Primary Goal` and `Secondary Goals`.
 The review should be centered on whether these goals were met.

 ## 2. Review the Work
-- The user will provide the context of their work (e.g., code they've written, answers to questions).
+- The user will provide the context of their work (e.g., code they've written, answers to questions), or explore the project you are in to find it.
 - You must analyze this work carefully.
 Use your available tools (`read_file`, `list_directory`, etc.) to inspect the relevant project files if necessary.

 ## 3. Complete the Feedback Section